Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/What_is_new.md

 - New options `--month` and `--year` have been added to command `rbw metrics application` to retrieve API usage over a month (day by day) and over a year (month by month).

+- New internal commands `rbw block application` and `rbw unblock application` have been added for user with `app_superadmin` role to block or unblock an existing application.

+- New internal commands `rbw deploy application` and `rbw dismiss application` have been added for user with `app_superadmin` role to accept or decline a request of deployment.

 **Others changes**

 - Fix issue that prevents deleting an application.